Life Estate DEEDs Texas

 With over 30 years experience in real estate law, we make sure your document will be prepared correctly.

-Good to know: We do not advise using a “fill-in-the-blank” Texas life estate deed form as unintended mistakes may be difficult to correct once this deed is filed.
+Good to know: We do not advise using a “fill-in-the-blank” Texas Life Estate Deed form as unintended mistakes may be difficult to correct once this deed is filed.

 Note: If you anticipate that you would like to create a Life Estate Deed, it is advisable to do so sooner rather than later.

-LIfe Estate Deed prepared for $195
+LIfe Estate Deed prepared for $245

 R. Scott Steinbach is licensed in the state of Texas.
 Board Certified by the Texas Board of Legal Specialization in Residential Real Estate Law.
 AV Preeminent rated by Martindale-Hubble.
 Peer rated for Highest Level of Professional Excellence.